DavidJohnGee/napalmdemo/README.md

 3. Enjoy and sit smugly watching your tests automate.

 This could be used as a part of a CI/CD pipeline to validate reachability after configuration push.

+Note, also in the `deviceconfigs` directory resides the base configuration for CSR01 and SRX01.
+Feel free to use these for speed if you need it!

 __Installation__